hotmeshio/pluck-typescript/README.md

 ## Design
 ### Connect Your Functions
-Connect and expose target functions.
-Here the `greet` function is registered as 'greeting'.
+Easily expose your target functions.
+For example, register the legacy `getUser` function as the `user` entity, exposing the function to any service connected to Redis.

 ```javascript
 import Redis from 'ioredis'; //OR `import * as Redis from 'redis';`